 Water offers a safe, buoyant environment for individuals recovering from sports-related injuries, orthopedic surgery, or a painful musculoskeletal injury.
 Gaylord’s pool is maintained at 94 degrees Fahrenheit.
 The warmth of the water helps restore joint mobility during therapeutic exercises, promote increased circulation, and reduce pain.
 Additionally, the buoyant environment produces an unloading effect on painful joints and body regions, allowing fuller range of motion with less discomfort.
-Our therapists will work closely with you to devise an individualized exercise program to suits your rehab needs.
+Our therapists will work closely with you to devise an individualized exercise program to suit your rehab needs.

 Frequently Asked Questions